-“Will His Estranged Mother Ruin The Family Get-Together?”
+“Will His Estranged Mother Ruin the Christmas Party?”

 We just got invited to a family Christmas get-together and she, too, has been invited.
 My husband doesn’t have much family so I’m sure he’d love to see them, but I know he absolutely doesn’t want to see his mom.
 They don’t really do get-togethers like this, so it’s not like we could just see them all another time.
 His mom has only seen our older son twice and has never met our younger son.